Your Child's Rights in School

 - suspension (removing a child from the classroom or school for a period of time)

-- expulsion (not allowing a child to return to school for up to 180 days).
+- expulsion (removing a child from school for up to 180 days)

-Each year, your child's school must tell you what the rules are and what will happen if a rule is broken.
-Most schools give every family a student handbook each year or make one available online.
+Every year the school must tell you what the rules are and what will happen if a rule is broken.
+Most schools give every family a student handbook or make one available online.

-You should talk to your child about the school’s rules and be sure that he/she understands them.
+Talk to your child about the school’s rules and be sure that he understands them.

-If you have a question about a school rule or about the way your child was disciplined for breaking a rule, you should:
+If you have a question about a school rule or about the way your child was disciplined:

 - check the school handbook to read about the rule they say was broken

 - ask the school administrators for more information